 has nothing do with the fact you aren’t black

 Too many black educators are falling through the cracks with their black students.
-If schools fail to address very real concerns of black educators, more black students will have the same limited experience as those minorities in the Barron School District in Wisconsin and will continue through their K-12 education only being taught by white educators.
+If schools fail to address real concerns of black educators, more black students will have the same limited experience as those minorities in the Barron School District in Wisconsin and will continue through their K-12 education only being taught by white educators.

 Black History Month is a time to celebrate the many accomplishments and contributions of black people, including black educators.
 We all we need to work to ensure that black educators stay in the classroom to keep making history and to teach our future history makers.